amccloud/storybook-addons-abstract/README.md

 # Storybook addon for Abstract integration

-A addon for storybook that allows you to link to Abstract layers and collections in the storybook panel!
+An addon for Storybook that allows you to link to Abstract layers and collections in the storybook panel!

 ![Example](https://i.imgur.com/EtAb6x3.gif)